Managing shared library paths in manylinux

 --exclude libstdc++.so.6 \

-After repair, validate the wheel before publishing.
-Do not rely on ldd alone, as it follows symlinks and can be skewed by the host environment.
+Validate the repaired wheel before publishing.
+Do not rely on ldd alone, as it follows symlinks and is skewed by the host environment.

 unzip -q wheelhouse/*.whl -d /tmp/wheel_check